 Growing to Give Campaign

-Individuals experiencing food insecurity living in Sarpy County and surrounding areas are currently relying on a food pantry that is under-resourced and unprepared (in terms of space, staff, and infrastructure) to meet these expanding needs now and in the future.
+Individuals experiencing food insecurity who live in Sarpy County and surrounding areas are currently relying on a food pantry that is under-resourced and unprepared (in terms of space, staff, and infrastructure) to meet these expanding needs both now and in the future.

-Therefore, with the help of community volunteers and partners NeighborGood Board of Directors is embarking on a campaign to raise significant funds to complete the design and build a permanent home equipped for the rising demand in our communities, and establish funds to create the infrastructure for long-term, dynamic, holistic, client-choice services.
+Therefore, with the help of community volunteers and partners, NeighborGood is embarking on a campaign to raise significant funds to design and build a permanent home which will be equipped for the rising demand in our communities, and also to establish funds for an infrastructure with long-term, dynamic, holistic, client-choice services.

-When a substantial amount of funds are raised, construction will begin, additional staff will be hired, and infrastructural systems will be built.
+After a substantial amount of necessary funds has been raised, construction will begin, additional staff will be hired, and infrastructural systems will be built.

-Many people believe that the problems associated with hunger are confined to small pockets of society or certain neighborhoods but the reality is much different.
+People may believe that the problems associated with hunger are confined to small pockets of society or certain neighborhoods, but the reality is much different.
 Right now, many people right here in our community are struggling with hunger.
 They may have recently lost a job or are disabled and unable to work.
-They are often hard-working adults, children and seniors who simply cannot make ends meet.
+They are often hard-working adults, happy children, and local seniors who simply cannot make ends meet and have to sacrifice meals to meet other basic needs.

-The organization currently serves thousands of local residents out of its low-profile rented storage space.
-The space was never designed for the quantity of traffic it is experiencing.
+NeighborGood currently serves thousands of local residents out of its low-profile storage space.
+The current space was never designed for the quantity of traffic it is experiencing with NeighborGood, and presents many barriers and obstacles for clients, staff, and volunteers.

-As the population of the areas surrounding NeighborGood’s service area continues to grow, instances of food insecurity are expected to increase accordingly.
+As the population surrounding NeighborGood’s service area continues to grow food insecurity is expected to increase accordingly as new neighbors experience hardships and seek assistance.

 NeighborGood seeks to build a 9,000+sf facility next door to its current location.

-The facility will have the following attributes for optimized service to the expanding food security needs of this service area:
+The new facility will have the following attributes to optimize service to the expanding food security needs of this area:

 • Expanded on-site storage to provide a varied inventory